sercankulcu/sercankulcu.github.io/_posts/2008-11-10-remembering-ataturk-on-november-10-2008.md

   - turkey
 ---

-On November 10, we remember Mustafa Kemal Atatürk, the founder of the Republic of Türkiye.
+Every November 10, Turkiye pauses to remember Mustafa Kemal Ataturk.

-The world of 2008 is facing economic uncertainty and rapid change.
-Periods like this remind us why strong institutions, education, rational decision-making, and public responsibility matter.
+In 2008, the world was shaken by a financial crisis.
+Even when such crises begin elsewhere, they remind every country that independence is not only a political word.
+It is also tied to education, production, institutions, and the ability to make sound decisions under pressure.

-Atatürk's leadership emerged from a period of far greater uncertainty.
-His response was not to retreat from the future, but to build toward it through education, law, science, modernization, and national sovereignty.
+Ataturk understood independence in that broad sense.
+The Republic he founded was not meant to stand still after a military victory.
+It needed schools, factories, laws, universities, and citizens who believed that the future could be built with reason and effort.

-Remembering him today means more than looking backward.
-It means understanding the principles that helped transform a country in crisis into a republic with confidence in its future.
+That is why November 10 should not feel distant.
+The questions behind it are still practical.
+How does a country become more capable?
+How does it educate its children?
+How does it avoid becoming dependent on decisions made elsewhere?

-At 09:05, silence becomes a shared language across the country.
+At 09:05, we remember not only a founder, but also the difficult work of remaining worthy of a republic.

-We remember Atatürk with respect and gratitude.
+We remember Ataturk with respect and gratitude.